-Measuring Objects Length Using Ruler
+Measuring Objects Length using Ruler

 To measure the length of any object, primarily place the first hash mark (which is at Zero marking) of the ruler, exactly at one end of the object.
 Then set the object along the ruler and then finally note down the final hash marks, which is the endpoint of the object.
 Refer to the above diagram for a better understanding of the process.

 Ruler Measurements in Centimetre - A ruler will be having centimetre and millimetre markings.
-A centimetre is smaller compared to the inch.
+A centimetre is smaller compared to an inch.
 The hash marks with numbers on the upper side represent the centimetre.
 The millimetre is smaller than the centimetre, the smaller hash in between centimetres is known as a millimetre.

-10 millimetre is equal to 1 centimetre.
+10 millimetres is equal to 1 centimetre.

 1/10 = One-tenth of the cm.